suncoast-devs/handbook/lessons/misc-quick-reference/js-arrays.md

 This is often useful to make a _copy_ of an array:
 `const copyOfArray = [...array]` or append to an array:
-`const newArrayWithWordAppended = [...array, newWord]`
+`const newArrayWithWordAppended = [...array, newWord]`.

 ## `join(delimiter = ',')`

 Joins all elements of an array into a string.
-Without any argument the list will be joined with a `,`
+Without any argument, the list will be joined with a `,`

 ```javascript
 const words = new Array('Wind', 'Rain', 'Fire')